Configuring Alluxio with Amazon S3

 Enabling Server Side Encryption

-If you are using s3a, you may encrypt your data stored in S3.
-The encryption is only valid for data at rest in s3 and will be transferred in decrypted form when read by clients.
+You may encrypt your data stored in S3.
+The encryption is only valid for data at rest in S3 and will be transferred in decrypted form when read by clients.

 Enable this feature by configuring